-Removing a user-defined configuration file
+Deleting a user-defined configuration file

-Remove a user-defined configuration file so that it does not appear in the template and data file lists on the Create Task and Edit Task windows.
+You can delete a user-defined configuration file.
+The configuration files deleted are removed from the template and data file lists in the Create Task and Edit Task windows.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Update Generator to open a new or existing portlet. - 2.
-Click Files, and select the files to be deleted. - 3.
-Click delete File. - 4.
-Click Yes to confirm the deletion.
+- 1. Select Backup & Restore > Device Software Management > Configuration Update Generator to open a new or an existing portlet. - 2.
+Click Files, and select the files to be deleted. - Click the Delete File icon. - 4.
+Click Yes to confirm.